All About Postage Stamp Trains

 Colorful and clean-looking, these eye-catching boxes were marked with catalog numbers and set names, both of which still corresponded to 1968/69-era sets.
 The lid had two windows: a small one for the locomotive, and a larger one for the rolling stock.
 In addition to the same Styrofoam trays used in the original bookshelf boxes, these sets contained either a 1968 color service manual or a black-and-white service manual, and one of three flavors of power pack: black metal, gold plastic or blue plastic (I believe all of these sets included packs).
 Box size: 12" X 20-1/2" X 2-1/2"

-Once again, this is for me the least-understood aspect of Postage Stamp Trains.
+However, once again, this is for me the least-understood aspect of Postage Stamp Trains.
 Any feedback from those with more knowledge of the flat box sets—particularly the Canadian variety—would be greatly appreciated.

 Return to: Train Sets